Voter eligibility

 • Have been a resident of B. C. for at least six months immediately before they register to vote

-• Be the registered owner of real property in the jurisdiction where they intend to vote for at least 30 days immediately before they register to vote and
+• Be the registered owner of real property in the jurisdiction where they intend to vote for at least 30 days immediately before they register to vote;

 • Not be disqualified under the Local Government Act, or any other enactment from voting in local elections or be otherwise disqualified by law

-If a person owns a property with one or more other individuals, only one person is eligible to vote as the non-resident property elector for that property.
-The owner entitled to vote must be designated, in writing, by the majority of the property owners.
+Only one person is eligible to vote as the non-resident property elector for that property when a person owns a property with one or more other individuals.
+The owner entitled to vote must be designated, in writing, by the majority of the property owners

 A person cannot vote on behalf of a corporation, or as a non-resident property elector, based on a property owned wholly or in part by a corporation.